dotnet/docs-maui/docs/user-interface/animation/basic.md

 await image.ScaleTo(2, 2000);
 ```

-In this example, an `Image` instance is scaled up to twice its size over 2 seconds (2000 milliseconds).
+In this example, an <xref:Microsoft.Maui.Controls.Image> instance is scaled up to twice its size over 2 seconds (2000 milliseconds).
 The `ScaleTo` method obtains the current `Scale` property value of the element for the start of the animation, and then scales from that value to its first argument.
 This has the effect of expanding the size of the image to twice its size.

 > [!NOTE]
 > In addition to the `ScaleTo` method, there are also `ScaleXTo` and `ScaleYTo` methods that animate the `ScaleX` and `ScaleY` properties, respectively.